nknytk/safevirsh/README.md

 This is a wrapper for virsh command.
-Managing kvm virtual machine through safevirsh can prevent unintended over-commit of resource.
+Managing kvm virtual machine through safevirsh can prevent unintended over-commit of resource. safevirsh works only for kvm, not for Xen.

 Edit following setting before use.
 GUEST_CONF_DIR: Path where VM setting XML files are.